What are some of the benefits SVSU provides for student veterans?

 Applying for Financial Aid

 Many of our student veterans also apply for Federal Financial Aid.
 Applications must be completed each year as aid is awarded on an annual basis.
 To complete the application, go to fafsa.ed.gov.
 SVSU’s school code is 002314.
-If you have questions about the types of aid available and your eligibility, please contact our Financial Aid and Scholarships Office at (989) 964-4273 or visit the Campus Financial Services Center.
+If you have questions about the types of aid available and your eligibility, please contact our Financial Aid and Scholarships Office at (989) 964-4273 or visit the Campus Financial Services Center in Wickes Hall.

 Getting Credit for Prior Learning and Military Experience

 You will also want to explore academic credit for military service.
 Each service produces a transcript listing academic equivalency for military training and experience based on guidelines established by the American Council on Education (ACE).
-This has links to all the services’ transcript request sites.
+There is also links to all the services’ transcript request sites.

 You will want to have an official copy emailed to SVSU and download one for yourself.
-MSA can help you determine which military credits might apply towards your degree plan.
+The Military Student Affairs director can help you determine which military credits might apply towards your degree plan.
 You can petition for credits to be applied toward general education or major/minor degree requirements, but the majority of credits are likely to count as general electives.
 A lot will depend on your military background and your chosen major.
 SVSU is committed to giving your military service a fair evaluation and awarding you as many credits as possible for your educational interests.
 SVSU also accepts credit by exam from CLEP, which is a great way to earn academic credit for what you already know.
-To find out more about which exams SVSU accepts call the MSA Office.
+To find out more about which exams SVSU accepts call the Military Student Affairs Office.

 For Post 9-11 eligible veterans, CLEP exams can be charged to your student account and paid through the VA.